bejayoharen/bjorg.github.io/_posts/2024-12-12-engineering-team-growth-2-interview-panel.markdown

 In engineering, we often default to a particular set of interviews, eg one coding interview, one systems interview, and one product interview.
 This often works well, but don’t fall into the trap of assuming that’s the right setup for every hire.
 Instead, tailor your questions for the role by focusing on the requirements in the JD.
 If you find you need to test for things not on the JD, you should revise the JD so everyone, including candidates, are clear on the expectations.

-Let’s look at a simplified JD and figure out how to break it down:
+Let’s look at a simplified JD and figure out how to break it down.
+A common challenge is finding someone who is an expert in one domain, but still needs to be competent in other domains.
+This example would be for a Front End engineer who might need to do some work on the backend, eg if they need a tweak to an endpoint to add a new feature.

 > Example (simplified) JD requirements section:
 > 1. Debug subtle issues, build complex new features, and keep code up to date with the latest standards in a complex Javascript, Typescript and React codebase.